 - Respect all things, part I. If it is possible, adopt a companion animal to teach your child compassion for another living being.
 If adopting a companion animal is impossible, consider “adopting” a wild animal through a rehabilitation program.
 Teach them about endangered species and the importance of preservation as well.

 - Respect all things, part II.
 Not just animate objects, but inanimate objects too.
 When your child is at a friend’s house or in the park, make sure they respect an object another child is playing with.
 Teach them to respect your property and other’s property (while granting them access to items built for destruction).
 Have them sincerely apologize if they were too rough and teach them the importance of replacing an object if it comes down to it.

 - Volunteer.
-Find an age appropriate volunteering opportunity that would interest your child and make it a regular occurance.
+Find an age-appropriate volunteering opportunity that would interest your child and make it a regular occurrence.
 Don’t force the matter: there may be days where they don’t want to go and you don’t want it to be a drudgery.

 - Raise their emotional intelligence.
 Teach your children new words for feelings to help increase their emotional vocabulary.
 When they are ready, teach different words for “sad,” so when they are feeling sad they might be able to use a more nuanced term such as melancholy to fit their mood.
 “Anger” may actually be frustration and so on.
 With more nuanced words to describe their feelings, the easier it will be to express them so you provide more specialized care.